Featured scholarships & awards

 The Office of Connected Learning promotes and supports experiential scholarships and awards that enable students to participate in hands-on activities such as research, study abroad, community projects and more.
 As you explore the opportunities listed below, be sure to click on each scholarship’s name for more detailed information.

-Experiential Scholarships in the U.S.
+Experiential scholarships in the U.S.

 Below is a short list of undergraduate scholarships and awards available to UW Bothell students.
-Opportunities marked with an asterisk (*) require campus nomination or endorsement.

 The Mary Gates Leadership Scholarships are designed to foster students’ growth as leaders.
 Leadership scholars deepen their commitment to community by pursuing a challenge or project, often focused on public service in the community or on campus.